matthewscharles/instrument-maker/README.md

 ## Reliance on Cyclone library/ current todo list

-I would like to make this available to work on Pd Vanilla, to simplify the installation procedure and ensure compatibility with libpd-based contexts, e.g. [MobMuPlat](http://danieliglesia.com/mobmuplat/).
-At present, I use the Cyclone library as this makes Pd a lot more accessible to me coming from a Max background.
+I would like to make this available to work on [Pd Vanilla](https://stackoverflow.com/questions/14793956/is-there-any-reason-to-use-vanilla-pure-data-instead-of-pd-extended), to simplify the installation procedure and ensure compatibility with [libpd](https://github.com/libpd)-based contexts, e.g. [MobMuPlat](http://danieliglesia.com/mobmuplat/).
+At present, I use the [Cyclone](https://github.com/porres/pd-cyclone/) library as this makes Pd a lot more accessible to me coming from a Max background.

 I'm looking for ways to recreate the following objects using Vanilla.
-Since the addition of new list functionality, some of this is more about breaking out of old habits, so I'll include this as something of a todo list for now.
-I guess it could form part of a useful resource for Max heads in the future.
+Since the addition of new list functionality, some of this is more about breaking out of old habits, so I'll include this as something of a todo list for now.  *Can probably move a couple of the remaining tasks into issues.* I guess it could form part of a useful resource for Max heads in the future.

 - **zl**: I'm pretty sure that all of the below can be handled with the generic list object, but some of these operations desperately need encapsulating
   - I've created a `[for]` object (with argument ++ or --), which takes in a list or integer to create a for loop based on the input/length..this makes patching a bit nicer and a bit more like text-oriented code